Otite-Git/Host-a-Dynamic-Web-App-on-AWS-With-Docker-Amazon-ECR-and-Amazon-ECS/README.md

 2. Enable DNS Host names within the VPC. **- edited**
 3. Set up Internet Gateway and attach it to the VPC. **- edited**
 4. Create the Public and Private Subnets for the availability zones enabling auto assign IP setting for the public subnets. **- edited**
-5. Create a route table and a dd a route to direct network traffic to the Intenet Gateway and associate the two subnets with the route table. **- edited**
+5. Create a Route Table and add a route to direct network traffic to the Intenet Gateway and associate the two subnets with the route table. **- edited**
-6. Create a NAT Gateway in the public subnet for internet access from private subnets.
+7. Create a NAT Gateway in the public subnet for internet access from private subnets.

 ### Security and Gateway Configuration
 1. Configure security groups to allow necessary inbound and outbound traffic.